 Understanding Credit Part 1

 For better or worse, credit is something that most students use in the form of student loans, credit cards or car loans.
 But how much do you really know about your credit?
+Do you know what information goes into your credit report or who collects the information?
+Do you know who to avoid damaging your credit report?

 - In the United States, one in five students graduates with over $7,000 in credit card debt*.